mattcurf/ollama-intel-gpu/README.md

 Then launch your web browser to http://localhost:3000 to launch the web ui.
 Create a local OpenWeb UI credential, then click the settings icon in the top right of the screen, then select 'Models', then click 'Show', then download a model like 'llama3.1:8b-instruct-q8_0' for Intel ARC A770 16GB VRAM

-# Known issues
-* Little effort has been made to prune the packages pulled into the Ollama docker image for Intel GPU

 # References
 * https://dgpu-docs.intel.com/driver/client/overview.html
 * https://ipex-llm.readthedocs.io/en/latest/doc/LLM/Quickstart/ollama_quickstart.html